You are listening to the Sean Hannity Radio Show Podcast.

 And I can't tell you, Sean, how many people came up.

-I mean, the amount of Trump signs up across the state are unbelievable.
+I mean, the amount of Trump signs up across the state are unbelievable, and people are sick of it.

-By the way, is it about think about the fact that we're taking oil, loading it into a boat, sailing it across a major, major, major ocean from a country that hates our guts, we're paying them absorbing amounts of money.
+Think about the fact that we're taking oil, loading it into a boat, sailing it across a major, major, major ocean from a country that hates our guts.

 That money is being used against us later on because there's no question that a lot of it's going back to the war on terror.

-We're making these countries rich, we're rebuilding their countries over and over and over, all while we're amassing massive amounts of debt and while we keep our own people, hard working Americans unemployed in our own country.
+We're rebuilding their countries over and over and over, all while we're amassing massive amounts of debt.

 It's nuts.

-It's a definition of insanity.
+It's the definition of insanity.

-Uh who got more trouble?
+Who got in more trouble?

-You, your brother, your sisters.
+You, your brother, your sisters?

 Oh, Don did.

-Don by a lot, right?
+Don, by a lot, right?

-Yeah, d Don did.
+Yeah, Don did.

-But is that why me and Don get along so well because he was the troublemaker?
+Is that why me and Don get along so well?

-Don't a couple years older, so he paved the way, so after Don, it's like I I could I could do no wrong day.
+Don't a couple years older, so he paved the way.

 Why do I think Ivanka got away with murder?